 You can imagine how difficult it will be to manage this type of hierarchy.
 It would be a challenge to get a simple package replicated to all the DPs or secondary sites.
-How much money we need to spend for building those secondary servers?
+How much money do we need to spend on building those secondary servers?

 How to Eliminate Secondary Remote Systems Roles

-Managing server OS, patching of servers, loads SCCM administration and troubleshooting work need to be performed day to day or weekly or monthly basis.
+Managing server OS, patching of servers, loads SCCM administration, and troubleshooting work need to be performed daily or weekly, or monthly.

-Why can’t we think innovative and try to eliminate these overheads?
-We can achieve this very easy in this new world with SCCM /ConfigMgr extension products like Adaptiva Onesite.
+Why can’t we think innovatively and try to eliminate these overheads?
+We can achieve this very easily in this new world with SCCM /ConfigMgr extension products like Adaptiva Onesite.